mondeep31/invoice-classifier-js/README.md

 we can also implement the jaccard and cosine by ourselves without the library

 lets start, we can do it. it is possible, lets go. lets do this in a week.

+changes made

+didnt use react-pdf, instead used iframe to display the pdf on the frontend, now need to start writing the backend code for it. will start tommorow